ibmendoza/go-examples/docs/why.md

 Regardless whether you are passing messages to a private subnet, on the Internet or through your favorite telecom network, you are passing it first to a local relay.
 This is the essence of [overlay network](https://en.wikipedia.org/wiki/Overlay_network).

+When you make a call using your mobile phone, it will be picked up by a transceiver otherwise known as a cell site or [base station](https://en.wikipedia.org/wiki/Cellular_network), which in turn connects to the mobile switching center (MSC).
+The MSC forms part of the core network component that actually does the heavy lifting and processing.
+This is the mobile version of circuit switching

+In a digram,

+mobile phone A <----> cell site A <----> MSC A  <----> telephone network <----> MSC B <----> cell site B <----> mobile phone B